KBNLresearch/xs4all-resources/doc/liesbets-atelier-restoration-notes.md

 # Restoration notes Liesbet's atelier

+These notes describe all processing and analysis steps for the restoration of the Liesbet's Atelier site.
 Live site still here:

 <https://ziklies.home.xs4all.nl/>

-## Scrape site
+## Scrape live site

 Wget version: GNU Wget 1.19.4 built on linux-gnu.